Periodic dynamics in superconductors induced by an impulsive optical quench: Equations of motion within the Gaussian approximation

 {\textbf{SC sector}.} The order parameter dynamics and its fluctuations follow:

 {\textbf{Cross correlators}.}

 {\textbf{EM sector}.}

 Equations~\eqref{eqn:psi_1_full}-\eqref{eqn:Q_full} represent our central technical result.
 In principle, using these equations, one can directly simulate a photoexcitation event.
 We note, however, that the total number of independent degrees of freedom is quite large, and one will have to introduce a grid in the three-dimensional momentum space, limiting simulations to relatively small system sizes.
-Below we focus on anisotropic superconductors with cylindrical symmetry and show how to reduce the three-dimensional simulations to two-dimensional ones, allowing us to investigate relatively large systems.
-For isotropic superconductors, the problem reduces to only one-dimensional.
+One can significantly facilitate simulations of large systems by invoking the cylindrical symmetry of anisotropic superconductors and spherical symmetry of isotropic ones.
+We address how to do this in practice below.
 We remark that the thermal state is found self-consistently by putting the right-hand sides of each of the equations to be zero.